Skip to Content

 The preferred citation for this PDQ summary is:

-National Cancer Institute: PDQ® Fever, Sweats, and Hot Flashes.
+National Cancer Institute: PDQ® Hot Flashes and Night Sweats.
 Bethesda, MD: National Cancer Institute.
 Date last modified <MM/DD/YYYY>.
-Available at: http://cancer.gov/cancertopics/pdq/supportivecare/fever/HealthProfessional.
+Available at: http://cancer.gov/cancertopics/pdq/supportivecare/sweatsandhotflashes/HealthProfessional.
 Accessed <MM/DD/YYYY>.

 Images in this summary are used with permission of the author(s), artist, and/or publisher for use within the PDQ summaries only.
 Permission to use images outside the context of PDQ information must be obtained from the owner(s) and cannot be granted by the National Cancer Institute.
 Information about using the illustrations in this summary, along with many other cancer-related images, is available in Visuals Online, a collection of over 2,000 scientific images.